 Shoulder bursitis is a painful condition that can cause severe inflammation and irritation in the shoulder area.
 It occurs when the small sacs of fluid, called bursae, located between the bones and soft tissues of your shoulder joint become inflamed.
 This can be caused by overuse or an injury.
 Fortunately, physiotherapy is an effective treatment for shoulder bursitis and can provide relief from pain and discomfort.
-Let’s take a closer look at how physiotherapy can help treat shoulder bursitis.
+Let’s take a closer look at how a physiotherapist can help treat shoulder bursitis.

 The Benefits of Physiotherapy for Shoulder Bursitis

 A typical physiotherapy session for treating shoulder bursitis will involve some type of exercise program tailored specifically to you.
 This could include stretching exercises designed to increase flexibility in your joints, strengthening exercises that target specific muscles around your shoulder joint, or even balance exercises that will improve coordination and stability when using your arm or shoulder.
-Your physiotherapist may also use manual techniques such as massage or soft tissue mobilization to help reduce pain levels and relax tight muscles around the joint.
+Your physiotherapist may also use manual techniques such as soft tissue mobilization to help reduce pain levels and relax tight muscles around the joint.
 In addition, they may provide you with education on proper posture and movements to ensure you are doing everything correctly so as not to aggravate your condition further.

 Finally, if necessary, they may also provide you with a brace or splint that will support your joint so that it does not become injured again while it is healing.
-While these braces are typically only used during recovery time and should not replace regular physiotherapy sessions, they can be extremely helpful in providing support while still allowing you to move freely without fear of re-injury.
+While these braces are typically only used during recovery time and should not replace regular physio sessions, they can be extremely helpful in providing support while still allowing you to move freely without fear of re-injury.